drupal-switzerland/drupalmountaincamp_ch/README.md

 Example: https://github.com/AmazeeLabs/d8-starter-composer/blob/a5c615f/composer.json#L6-L18

-When the `composer.json` is updated, `composer require` can be used as usual to add the module.
-Composer will take the custom module version even if there is a contrib module with the same name. @todo: we need a composer-ninja to conform or update this info, there might be version-dependent stuff.
+When the `composer.json` is updated, `composer require drupal/<MODULE_NAME>:~8.0` can be used as usual to add the module.
+Composer will take the custom module version even if there is a contrib module with the same name.
+**@todo:** we need a composer-ninja to confirm or update this info, there might be version-dependent stuff.

 ### Updating Drupal core/modules